-We’ve used this position to influence a number of key pieces of legislation affecting carers, working to ensure they reflect carers' needs and concerns.
+We’ve used this position to influence a number of key pieces of legislation affecting carers in England, working to ensure they reflect carers' needs and concerns.

-In 2014 the government introduced two new pieces of legislation aimed at supporting carers: the Care Act and the Children and Families Act 2014.
+In 2014 the Westminster government introduced two new pieces of legislation aimed at supporting carers in England: the Care Act and the Children and Families Act 2014.

 We were heavily involved in influencing this new law, working to ensure that when it was introduced it worked for carers.

-Carers Trust has now launched a review of the Care Act to look at what difference it has made to unpaid carers one year on.
+Carers Trust in England launched a review of the Care Act to look at what difference it has made to unpaid carers one year on.

-We are working with former care minister Paul Burstow who will chair a commission receiving evidence from carers and carers organisations to hear their views on how well they think the act is working – what has worked well and what still needs to be improved.
+We worked with former care minister Paul Burstow who chaired a commission receiving evidence from carers and carers organisations to hear their views on how well they thought the act is working – what had worked well and what still needed to be improved.

-Carers Trusts campaigned for young carers to have stronger rights and for there to be more support for their family.
-We worked with young carers, the Carers Trust network of services, MPs and other charities in the National Young Carers Coalition to get the law changed.
+Carers Trust in England campaigned for young carers to have stronger rights and for there to be more support for their family.
+We worked with young carers, The Carers Trust Network, MPs and other charities in the National Young Carers Coalition to get the law changed.